deanthecoder/ZXSpeculator/README.md

 - **Joysticks**: Kempston and Cursor joystick support.

 ## Development and Testing
-Developed on a Mac environment, ZX Speculator is also tested on Windows, albeit with limited scope, and passes all the ZEXDOC tests and FUSE emulator tests.
+Developed on a Mac environment, ZX Speculator is also tested on Windows and passes all the ZEXDOC tests and FUSE emulator tests.

 ![Jetpac published by Ultimate Play the Game](img/Jetpac.png?raw=true "Jetpac")